 We are a clinical-stage specialty pharmaceutical company focused on identifying, developing and commercializing innovative and differentiated drugs to address significant unmet needs in dermatology.
 Our lead drug candidate, A-101 Topical Solution, is a proprietary high-concentration hydrogen peroxide topical solution that we are developing as a prescription treatment for seborrheic keratosis, or SK, a common non-malignant skin tumor.
 We have completed three Phase 2 clinical trials of A-101 in over 300 patients with SK.
 In these trials, following one or two applications of A-101, we observed clinically relevant and statistically significant improvements in clearing SK lesions on the face, trunk and extremities of the body.
 In the first quarter of 2016, we initiated two multi-center, double-blind Phase 3 clinical trials and one open label Phase 3 clinical trial of A-101 in patients with SK.
-We completed enrollment of the Phase 3 clinical trials of A-101 for SK in the second quarter of 2016, and if the results of these trials are favorable, we plan to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the first quarter of 2017.
-We also intend to develop A-101 as a prescription treatment for common warts, also known as verruca vulgaris, and A-102, a proprietary gel dosage form of hydrogen peroxide, as a prescription treatment for SK and common warts.
-In the fourth quarter of 2015, we initiated a Phase 2 clinical trial to evaluate A-101 for the treatment of common warts, and we completed enrollment for this trial in the second quarter of 2016.
-We expect to report initial results from this trial in the third quarter of 2016.
+We completed enrollment of the Phase 3 clinical trials of A-101 for SK in the third quarter of 2016, and expect to report results in the fourth quarter of 2016.
+If the results of these trials are favorable, we plan to submit a New Drug Application, or NDA, for A-101 for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in the first quarter of 2017 and a Marketing Authorization Application to the European Medicines Agency in mid-2017.

+We are also developing A-101 as a prescription treatment for common warts, also known as verruca vulgaris, and A-102, a proprietary gel dosage form of hydrogen peroxide, as a prescription treatment for SK and common warts.
+We recently completed a Phase 2 clinical trial evaluating 40% and 45% concentrations of A-101 for the treatment of common warts.
+In this Phase 2 clinical trial, in which 90 patients completed an eight-week treatment period, we observed statistically significant improvements in the mean change in the Physician's Wart Assessment score and in complete clearance of common warts in patients treated with the 45% concentration of A-101 compared to placebo.
+Based on these results, we plan to continue the development of the 45% concentration of A-101 as a treatment for common warts.

 We have also in-licensed the exclusive, worldwide rights to inhibitors of the Janus kinase, or JAK, family of enzymes, for specified dermatological conditions.
 We plan to develop these JAK inhibitors, ATI-50001 and ATI-50002, as potential treatments for hair loss associated with an autoimmune skin disease known as alopecia areata, or AA, and potentially for other dermatological conditions, as well as other JAK inhibitor compounds.
-We intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.
+We submitted an investigational new drug application, or IND, to the FDA for ATI-50001 in October 2016 and intend to commence a proof-of-concept trial for this drug candidate in the first half of 2017.
+We intend to submit an IND to the FDA for ATI-50002 and to commence a proof-of-concept trial for this drug candidate in the first half of 2017.
+We also intend to in-license or acquire additional drug candidates for other dermatological conditions to build a fully integrated dermatology company.